 NEED FOR ADDITIONAL FUNDS AND ACCESS TO CAPITAL FUNDING.
-The Company's cash resources at December 31, 1996 were approximately \$1.8 million.
-The Company received an additional \$3.0 million in January 1997 pursuant to a private placement of Series C convertible preferred stock (the "Series C Stock") to an institutional investor (the "Series C Financing").
-The Company anticipates that its existing capital resources, including the \$3.0 million proceeds of the Series C Financing, will enable it to maintain its current and planned operations through approximately June 1997.
-The Series C Financing represents the second \$3.0 million investment pursuant to a financing arrangement entered into by the Company in October 1996 (the "October 1996 Private Placement") that gives the Company the right to require the investor to purchase up to an additional \$6.0 million of preferred stock if certain conditions are met.
-Receipt of the remaining \$6.0 million available to the Company under the October 1996 Private Placement would enable the Company to extend its operations to approximately February 1998.
-However, because the Company must satisfy certain conditions including maintaining certain price and volume levels in trading of its Common Stock, there can be no assurance that the Company will receive any or all of the remaining \$6.0 million under this financing arrangement.
-Although management continues to pursue additional funding arrangements, no assurance can be given that such financing will in fact be available to the Company.
+The Company's cash resources at July 1, 1997 were approximately \$2.0 million.
+This amount includes \$1.0 million received in June 1997 pursuant to a private placement of Series D convertible preferred stock (the "Series D Stock") to an institutional investor (the "Series D Financing").
+The Company anticipates that its existing capital resources, including the \$1.0 million proceeds of the Series D Financing, will enable it to maintain its current and planned operations through approximately August, 1997.
+The Series D financing represents a third investment pursuant to a financing agreement entered into by the Company in October 1996 (the "October 1996 Private Placement").
+The October 1996 Private Placement granted the Company the right to require the investor to purchase up to \$12.0 million of convertible preferred stock from the Company in a series of private placements.
+To date, the Company has received an aggregate of \$7.0 million pursuant to the agreement.
+Because minimum stock price and other requirements have not been maintained, the investor was not obligated to purchase the Series D Stock and is no longer obligated to fund the remaining \$5.0 million which had been available to the Company under this agreement.
+However, in discussions with the Company, the investor has indicated a willingness to make additional investments in the Company on an ongoing basis to the extent necessary to fund the Company's operations, subject to certain conditions to be agreed upon.
+Pursuant to those discussions, the Company may issue an additional \$1.0 million of its preferred stock to the investor in the near term, if certain short-term financing objectives are met.
+In addition, the Company is actively engaged in discussions regarding potential financing and/or strategic partnering arrangements involving an equity investment.
+However, there can be no assurance that these discussions will result in a completed transaction.
 Any such additional funding may result in significant dilution to the Company's current stockholders.
-In December 1994, the Company restructured its clinical resources to focus on its first product candidate, Oncolysin B, and stopped development of three other products then in clinical trials.
-If the Company is unable to obtain financing on acceptable terms in the future or obtain funds through arrangements with collaborative partners, which may require the Company to relinquish certain material rights to its technology, it could be forced to further discontinue its operations .
+If the Company is unable to obtain financing on acceptable terms in the future or obtain funds through arrangements with collaborative partners, which may require the Company to relinquish certain material rights to its technology, it could be forced to further discontinue its operations.